Baldor is the name on the broadest range of industrial AC and DC electric motors, from 1/50th through 15,000 horsepower.

-Control Concepts has over 30 years of experience in drive and motor repair, service, and support.
+Control Concepts has over 30 years of experience in Baldor drive repair, service, and support.

 Circuit board failure is the least common reason for drive failures.
 The most common fault that shuts down a drive is an over-current fault, of which there are 20-30 causes.
 We start with the dynamics of the motor and move on from there.

 We check the motor drive and terminals for substandard connections which can be caused by anything from heat cycles and mechanical vibration to reusing or over-tightening torque screws.